andyedinborough/RazorJS/readme.md

 #RazorJS
-Yet another JavaScript implementation of the Razor view engine that aims to be simple and compatible for use both in the browser and in Node--simple enough for templating:
+A JavaScript implementation of the Razor view engine that aims to be simple and compatible for use both in the browser and in Node--simple enough for templating:

     Razor.compile('hello @model.name')({ name: 'world' })